 I realize as a woman first dipping her toes into the waters of the gun world, finding the right gun can be a bit overwhelming.
 All you want to know is which gun to buy for yourself, but instead of finding an answer, you get lost in a sea of options and opinions.
 So lost in fact that it can dampen your enthusiasm and potentially stop you in your tracks.

 Finding “your” gun really isn’t all that complicated.
-What makes it complicated is the combination of the new shooter’s lack of knowledge and her level of confidence mixed with the opinions and advice of others.
+What makes it confusing is a combination of: the new shooter’s lack of knowledge, her lack of confidence, and the mixed opinions and advice of others.
 The truth is that by following a few simple guidelines, you will not only find the right gun for you, the individual woman that you are, but you will do it with confidence.
-So, stop looking for the gun that is somehow supposed to be the best for a particular gender based on some generalities that may or may not be true for you – assumptions that are likely to be wholly incorrect.
+So, stop looking for the gun that is somehow supposed to be the best for a particular gender based on some generalities that may or may not be true for you.

 There are many guns to choose from, and as you work to narrow them down and zero in on the best possibilities, you need to understand that you will KNOW it when you find it.
 The right gun will “just feel right” in your hand.
 I realize this statement lacks scientific flair – but I KNOW you know what I am talking about.
 Most women I connect with say this is exactly how they knew which gun was the right one!

 Here is some guidance for you.
-First, do some basic research (see the links below) then trust yourself and your answers to the following five questions.
+First, do some basic research then trust yourself and your answers to the following five questions.
 You may find, as I did, that my first gun was perfect for me as my FIRST gun and as I grew as a shooter, I found the best gun for me changed as well.

 Here are some simple questions that will serve as a guide to help you find the right match: